sebikovacs/data-structures-js/README.md

 #### Stacks
 - stacks are known as last in first out data structures (LIFO)
-- elements are insterted with a pus and removed with a pop
+- elements are insterted with a push and removed with a pop
 - the peek operation shows the last element of the stack without removing it https://jsbin.com/gevegom/48/edit?html,js,output